 early wood burning or gas fired cookstoves

 Pictured on the left is the #503 Charter

 Oak.
 It was made or offered by a well known real stove company, and I suppose it could be

 called a salesman sample, but we consider them to be toys, or store

 displays.
 Full size examples of this

 stove were available for sale.
-That does not make a
+That does not always, or

-small model or toy size example a salesman sample.
+small model or toy size stove a salesman sample.
 There is room

 for discussion or differing points of view on stoves like this.